kingsleybeagle/Pacific-Dataviz-Challenge/README.md

 This submission is entered into the interactive category.
 As the Power BI report has not been published to a public workspace, the file has been uploaded into this repository, and a pdf export of the file has been included to enable users who do not have Power BI installed to view the content.
 I recommend reviewing the submission using Power BI to get the full benefit of the interactive aspects of the report.

-For transparency:
-Within notebooks and processed data, I have retained commentary and engineered features pertaining to project outcomes which were not implemented.

 I used Google Gemini to assist in the development of this project, which was an interesting exercise in managing scope creep.
 Early iterations of this project included Streamlit apps and Piecewise Linear Regression.
 At one point I was considering comparing initiatives from the Galapagos Islands to comparable Pacific Locations.
 I found it very useful to keep coming back to the original brief and used that as a guide to hone the approach into something that is much simpler in execution, and arguably much more accessible in terms of content.

+Within notebooks and processed data, I have retained commentary and engineered features pertaining to project outcomes which were not implemented.

 As required by the Pacific Data Viz Challenge, this project uses datasets from the Pacific Data Hub.